Safe Reinforcement Learning with Preference-based Constraint Inference: Experiments

 \subsection{Robustness to Label Noise}

-To evaluate the resilience of our approach against imperfect human feedback, we conducted a preliminary sensitivity analysis on the Goal task with varying levels of preference label noise ($\{0\%, 5\%, 10\%, 30\%\}$).
-The fidelity of the learned cost distribution is quantified using the W2 distance against the ground truth.
+To evaluate the resilience of our approach against imperfect human feedback, we conduct a sensitivity analysis under varying preference label noise levels ($\{0\%, 5\%, 10\%, 30\%\}$).
+This evaluation spans both the open-ended robotic navigation setting (\textit{Goal}) and highly dynamic autonomous driving tasks (\textit{Block}).
+The fidelity of the learned cost distribution is quantified using the 2-Wasserstein (W2) distance against the ground-truth cost distribution.

-The results are summarized in Table~\ref{tab:noise_robustness}.
-As expected, introducing noise leads to a natural degradation in constraint alignment (increased W2 distance) for both PbCRL and the standard BT model (PPO-BT).
-However, PbCRL consistently maintains a lower W2 distance compared to PPO-BT across low to moderate noise regimes ($0\% \text{--} 10\%$).
-This suggests that the proposed dead zone mechanism offers better resilience to moderate label noise, preserving the heavy-tailed characteristics and structural alignment of the cost function more effectively than the standard baseline.
-At high noise levels ($30\%$), both methods suffer significant performance drops, highlighting the fundamental reliance on data quality for accurate constraint inference.
+Table~\ref{tab:noise_robustness} summarizes the W2 distances across different noise levels.
+As expected, introducing preference label noise leads to a natural degradation in constraint alignment (manifested as increased W2 distances) for both PbCRL and the standard BT baseline (PPO-BT).
+In the open-ended \textit{Goal} task, PbCRL consistently maintains a lower W2 distance compared to PPO-BT across low to moderate noise levels ($0\% \text{--} 10\%$).
+This suggests that our dead-zone mechanism provides an effective tolerance buffer, preserving the heavy-tailed characteristics and structural alignment of the cost function even under moderate perturbations.
+At extreme noise levels ($30\%$), both methods suffer more pronounced performance drops due to the highly unconstrained nature of the navigation plane.

+In autonomous driving scenarios, the absolute W2 distances and the rate of degradation are considerably smaller than those in robotic navigation.
+This milder degradation is primarily because highway driving features highly structured safety boundaries—such as discrete lane lines and explicit vehicle proximity limits—which inherently constrain the cost distribution more tightly than in open-ended settings.
+Despite this different domain structure, PbCRL demonstrates resilience.